resibots/crazyflie-firmware/src/tunnel/README.md

 make all BLE=0
 ```

-Note that Bluetooth must be disabled in the nRF51 firmware in order to use the P2P Communication Protocol.
+Note that Bluetooth must be disabled in the nRF51 firmware in order to use the P2P Communication Protocol by using the `BLE=0` compilation flag.

 ### Flashing the firmwares